St Nicolas Church, North Stoneham: The church today

 Although situated in a rural area the church has a faithful congregation with regular Sunday morning and afternoon services.

 Clergy

-The clergy are shared between the three churches of the Parish: St. Michael and All Angels, St. Nicolas and All Saints' Church, Bassett.
-The current Rector, the Reverend Sheena Williams, was invested by the Bishop of Southampton, the Right Reverend Dr Jonathan Frost, on 3 February 2017.
+The clergy are shared between the three churches of the Parish: St Michael and All Angels, St Nicolas, and All Saints' Church, Bassett.
+The most recent Rector, the Reverend Sheena Williams, was invested by the Bishop of Southampton, the Right Reverend Dr Jonathan Frost, on 3 February 2017.
 Rev'd Williams grew up in Linlithgow, near Edinburgh.
 She gained a law degree from the University of Aberdeen and Pierre Mendès-France University in France.
 After feeling a call to ordained ministry she trained at STETS (Southern Theological Education and Training Scheme) in Salisbury before ordination in 2010.
 She served her title in the Parish of Swaythling, Southampton, before becoming Associate Priest in the Parish of Chandlers Ford.
-She is assisted by an Associate Pioneer minister, two Curates, two Honorary Assistant Clergy and two Licensed Lay Ministers.
 Together, they share the ministry to the three churches of the Parish: St Michael and All Angels, St. Nicolas and All Saints.